realworldocaml/book/en/imperative-programming.md

-OCaml offers a happy compromise here, making it easy and natural to program in a pure style, but also providing great support for imperative programming where you need it.
+OCaml offers a happy compromise here, making it easy and natural to program in a pure style, but also providing great support for imperative programming.
 This chapter will walk you through OCaml's imperative features, and help you use them to their fullest.

 ## Example: Imperative dictionaries